 Many clothing brands now adopt modal as a substitute for cotton in some products.
 Depending on the purpose of a garment, manufacturers often combine this fabric with other textiles.
 These fabric blends produce clothes, including cotton/modal, for various uses and activities.

 Unlike cotton, modal is more absorbent and dries at a faster rate.
 It is also less likely to cling to the skin when wet.
-This justifies why sustainable clothing brands often use it as a textile, sometimes blended with other fibers, for sportswear and activewear.
+This justifies why the sustainable fashion industry often uses it as a textile for sportswear and activewear, sometimes blended with other fibers.

 Lenzing Modal is an eco-friendly substitute for cotton.
 The water consumption of cotton production is very high.